szwacz/keep-posted/README.md

 `callback` - well... you know what it does.

 **Returns:**
 Unsubscribe trigger.
-A `function` which you can call when don't want to listen to that event anymore.
+A `function` which you can call when you don't want to listen to that event anymore.

 # License